 RAF Calshot

-In the 1920's Calshot also has the RAF Maritime Craft development and training.
+In the 1920's the RAF Maritime Craft development and training unit was stationed here.

 RAF Calshot

-Well these two buildings maybe the guard house and the seating area the projector (search light).
+These two buildings were the guard house and the seating area the projector (search light).

 Search light.